 Red blood cells typically have a life span of 120 days in the bloodstream, but they can be destroyed or removed beforehand.

 One type of anemia that falls into this category is autoimmune hemolytic anemia, where the body's immune system mistakenly identifies its own red blood cells as a foreign substance and attacks them.
-Excessive hemolysis (red blood cell breakdown) can occur due to many other medical conditions.
+Excessive hemolysis (red blood cell breakdown) can occur for many reasons, including:

 Symptoms of anemia